devcontainers/spec/proposals/devcontainer-features.md

 By default, features are installed in an order selected by the implementing tool.

-If any of the following properties in the feature's `devcontainer-feature.json, or the user's `devcontainer.json` are provided, the ordered indicated by the propert(ies) are respected.
+If any of the following properties are provided in the feature's `devcontainer-feature.json`, or the user's `devcontainer.json`, the order indicated by the propert(ies) are respected.

 - `runsAfter` property defined as part of `devcontainer-feature.json`.
-- id.
+- `id`.

-The tool uses the `runsAfter` propery to intelligently manage this order and ensure that if there are relationships betwen the features they are respected.
+The tool uses the `runsAfter` property to intelligently manage this order and ensure that if there are relationships between the features, they are respected.

 An end-user can explicitly provide an installation order for features given the  `overrideFeatureInstallOrder` property of `devcontainer.json`.